-The repetitive question technique is a powerful tool for self-discovery.
+This technique is a powerful tool for self-discovery.
 Every serious explorer needs this for their spiritual toolbox.
 See how you can use it to enhance several spiritual exploration tools.

 The Repetitive Question Exercise

-The repetitive question is a powerful technique of personal discovery.
+The repeating question exercise is a powerful technique of personal discovery.
 It is a versatile technique for inner work.
 Clinicians use this exercise in regression therapy.
 We use it in many processes of spiritual exploration.
 You’ll find used with in the following methods:

 Repetitive questioning gets below our superficial automatic responses.
 It drills down to the core thinking patterns, values, and beliefs.
 It enables us to get through the Ego filters and our cultural programming.
 Both of these mechanisms create pre-programmed responses to perception.
 Repetitive questioning helps us get through these filters.

 The Repeating Question Inner Work Technique

 The repetitive question technique is simple.
 With a partner, you sit facing each other.
 Your partner asks, and you answer.
 You jot down a few keywords to help you remember your answer.
 Then your partner asks again.

 The person asking the questions needs to be patient and wait for the answer.
 They also need to be non-judgemental.
-They should remain as emotionally neutral as possible can be difficult because we are programmed to judge.
+Remaining as emotionally neutral as possible can be difficult because we are programmed to judge.
 Try to be neutral with body language.
 Don’t cross arms or legs.
 Do not encourage or discourage any answer.
-In fact, it is better not to respond verbally to their answer.
+It is better not to respond at all.
 Just wait for the other person to document anything, then repeat the question.

-One question for 5 minutes seems like a long time, but time goes very quickly once you get started.
+One question for 5 minutes seems like a long time, but time goes by quickly once you get started.
 When you begin, you’ll give superficial answers.
 As you keep asking the same question, you will discover core truths.
 It will pull up some interesting data about your memories and the emotions attached to them.